-Frame strollers are designed to be lightweight and minimalistic so it is hard to compete with these products when you are a standard stroller or off-road product, but some came close in our tests offering relatively lighter weights and smaller folded sizes.
+Frame strollers are designed to be lightweight and minimalistic, so it is hard to compete with these products when you are a standard stroller or off-road product, but some came close in our tests offering relatively lighter weights and smaller folded sizes.
 Unfortunately, the Buggy isn't one of them with a weight over 18 pounds.
-The frame strollers are closer to 11, and the UPPAbaby Cruz Combo (a very nice standard stroller) is 14.3 pounds.
+The frame strollers are closer to 11, and the UPPAbaby Cruz Combo (a very nice standard stroller) is 14.3 lbs.
 Eighteen pounds will be difficult for some new moms to manage and forbidden for those who've had a C-section.

 The folded size of the Buggy is also disappointing at over 12,600 cubic inches.
-The frame strollers are closer to 6,000 cubic inches and the smallest folded package is the Britax B-Agile 3 Combo at 6,414 cubic inches.
+The frame strollers are closer to 6,000 cubic inches, and the smallest folded package is the Britax B-Agile 3 Combo at 6,414 cubic inches.
 This is almost half the size of the Buggy, putting its larger size in perspective.
 Even the full size, lighter Cruz is only 8,000 cubic inches.

 Ease of Use

 The Mountain Buggy tied with 3 other products in the ease of use metric with a 5 of 10.
 The high for the group is a 7 for the Bravo with the low being the umbrella Chicco Liteway Plus with a 3.
-The Buggy should have been able to earn more points here than it did as a full size stroller with several features, but the low score indicates the features didn't do well when compared to the rest of the group.
+The Buggy should have been able to earn more points here than it did as a full-size stroller with several features, but the low score indicates the features didn't do well when compared to the rest of the group.

 The canopy on the buggy is smaller than any of the others that offer one.
-None of the frame stroller have a canopy and several of the strollers require the removal of the canopy in order to attach a car seat including the Buggy.
-So while it does have a vinyl peek-a-boo window, you won't be using it at all until baby is ready to sit up on their own and you no longer need an infant car seat.
+None of the frame strollers have a canopy, and several of the strollers require the removal of the canopy to attach a car seat including the Buggy.
+So while it does have a vinyl peek-a-boo window, you won't be using it at all until your baby is ready to sit up on their own and you no longer need an infant car seat.
 No canopy saves you the added weight, and the infant car seat comes with a canopy to help protect baby from the elements, but we do kind of like the strollers that let you combine the car seat canopy with the stroller canopy for a protective bubble feeling.

 There is a child's tray for the Buggy that has some depression for snack shown standard with newer models, but our product only had a belly bar.
 It also has a padded leg rest on the toddler seat, a plastic footrest, and a hard to use recline with separate adjustment straps and infinite recline angle options.

 The tires are air filled rubber, out favorite kind.
 The pneumatic tires offer additional comfort over bumpy terrain, and while you will need to watch what you roll over to avoid a flat, we think the air filling as opposed to foam increases ease of pushing and maneuverability.
-The wheels are a little on the small size for wheels of this type, but they roll easily and their smaller diameter means less to get in the way when tucking it in your trunk.
+The wheels are a little on the small size for wheels of this type, but they roll well, and their smaller diameter means less to get in the way when tucking it in your trunk.

 The handlebar on this product is adjustable by rotating on a pivot point.
-This style of adjustment means taller people with longer strides are actually standing closer to the stroller which can result in kicking the stroller while strolling, which did happen for us during testing with the Buggy.
+This style of an adjustment means taller people with longer strides are actually standing closer to the stroller which can result in kicking the stroller while strolling, which did happen for us during testing with the Buggy.
 The height is adjustable from 27.6-38.2 inches from the ground, which gives the Buggy the lowest handlebar height in the group.
 We did like the shape of the handle and the foam covering it, but we worry the foam might tear easily, especially when folded because the stroller stands on the handlebar in the self-stand mode.